Code

 .dropna() # Remove rows with missing values.

-• Use active names for functions (e.g., calc_loglik, calc_log_lik rather than loglik or loglik_calc).
-Functions are akin to verbs.
+Use active names for functions (e.g., calc_loglik, calc_log_lik rather than loglik or loglik_calc).
+Functions are like to verbs in human language.

 Linting is the process of applying a tool to your code to enforce style.